gbroques/awesome-simulation/README.md

 ![European Southern Observatory: Simulation of gas cloud after close approach to the black hole at the centre of the Milky Way][banner]

-Repository curating different resources for simulation.
+*Awesome* 🕶️ list of resources for simulation.

 * [Motivation](#motivation)
 * [Basics](#basics)